From Messi's Quiff To Beckham's Fade, These Are The Best Hairstyles For Men In 2023

 Fade

 We’ve saved the best for last.
-After all, when it comes to stylish and suave hairstyles for men, no can beat David Beckham.
-Over the years, the footballer has experimented with various styles, be it long hair, a man bun, a buzzcut and even a quiff.
-However, for a while now, Beckham has stuck to this modernised version of fade, which is an ideal hairstyle for men in 2023.
+After all, when it comes to stylish and suave hairstyles for men, no one can beat David Beckham.
+Over the years, the footballer has experimented with various styles, be it long hair, a man bun, a buzz cut and even a quiff.
+However, for a while now, Beckham has stuck to his modernised version of a fade, which as it happens, is an ideal hairstyle for men in 2023.

-The fade hairstyle is a modern and stylish option for men, known for its gradual transition from longer hair on top to shorter sides and back.
-This hairstyle creates a clean and sharp look, enhancing facial features and highlighting the hair on top.
+The fade is a modern and stylish hairdo that is known for its gradual transition from longer hair on top to shorter hair on the sides and back.
+This hairstyle creates a clean and sharp look, enhancing one’s facial features and highlighting the hair on top.
 There are different variations of the fade, including high, mid and low fades, each determining where the shorter hairline starts.
-To achieve a fade, visit a skilled barber who can expertly blend the lengths using clippers and the key to maintaining a fade is regular touch-ups to prevent the hair from growing out unevenly.
+To achieve a fade, visit a skilled barber who can expertly blend the lengths using clippers.
+Remember, the key to maintaining a fade is regular touch-ups that prevent the hair from growing out unevenly.
 The hairstyle’s adaptability and crisp look make it a popular choice for men of all ages.

 (Hero and feature image credits: Courtesy Instagram/David Beckham, Michael B Jordan and Ranveer Singh)